-With a Dynamics 365 roadmap, your stakeholders will be able to visualise your Dynamics 365 project's scope, timeline, resources and costs in a single, simple chart.
-Roadmaps can be produced in a couple of hours for small projects, and quickly updated after each release.
+With a Dynamics 365 blueprint, your stakeholders will be able to visualise your Dynamics 365 project's scope, timeline, resources and costs in a single, simple chart.
+Blueprints can be produced in a couple of hours for small projects, and quickly updated after each release.

-Compared to a traditional project plan's Gantt chart that relies on an accurate and complete requirements specification, a Dynamics 365 roadmap is much faster to produce and just as accurate.
+Compared to a traditional project plan's Gantt chart that relies on an accurate and complete requirements specification, a Dynamics 365 blueprint is much faster to produce and just as accurate.

 Grab your copy of Jeff Paton's User Story Mapping (affiliate) book and get started today.
 Let me know how you go in the comments below.